alainstalder/vintage/README.md

   and also the astrolib source as far as it has been preserved.

-By the way, Delphi was quite successful, there were thousands of downloads and quite a few support requests.
+By the way, Delphi was quite successful, there were thousands of downloads and quite a few support/feature requests.
 While maybe my main reason for writing it had ironically been to put hashes and signatures of some documents I had written (around themes that are now at exactphilosophy.net)